dooley1001/openai-ticket-analysis-python/README.md

 # OpenAI Ticket Analysis - Python example app with Flask

-This is an example web app based on the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart) to assist with Qaulity assurance of tickets by analyising the content and producing sentiment results.
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+This is an example web app based on the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart) can be used to assist with qaulity assurance of tickets by analyising the content and producing sentiment results.
+The app uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.

+Follow the instructions below to get set up.

 The app once loaded, should look like the following: